-The poster hall alone displayed a whopping 2,228 total research posters this year -- visiting which felt like being lost in a sea of research.
+The poster hall alone displayed a whopping 2,228 total research posters this year -- visiting which literally felt like being lost in a sea of research.

 Some of the researchers regularly plant themselves next to their work to discuss with any curious passersby, while others have specific times scheduled to educate a crowd of people through audio earphones.
 Most of the information is embargoed, with late-breaking research being added each of the three days the poster hall is open.

 Leading up to ADA, we scanned the mobile app and online program and abstracts for items of interest among the numerous official categories: complications, education, exercise, nutrition, psychosocial, clinical therapeutics, healthcare delivery/economics, pregnancy, pediatrics, epidemiology, immunology, insulin action, and obesity (just to name a few).

 Needless to say, it's a lot to soak in.

 From just a quick search: a few-hundred abstracts included variations of anything "cure" related -- from beta cell proliferation to islet transplantation and beyond.
 The terms "affordability" and "cost" generated a couple-hundred more results, of which roughly half dealt with the medication access and affordability issue on so many minds these days.

 As we quietly observed the poster hall and also talked with some scientists, it was clear that cost and access for patients was one of the big themes (more on this tomorrow), along with concern about how the proposed federal budget cuts hitting the National Institutes of Health (NIH) could devastate the diabetes research community.
 We certainly hope not!